City-of-Turku/smbackend/eco_counter/README.md

 Up-to-date open data URLs can be found at https://www.avoindata.fi/data/fi/dataset/turun-seudun-liikennemaaria and https://www.digitraffic.fi/tieliikenne/lam/.

 ## Eco-Visio (Eco Counter)
-- EC stations and observations are fetched directly from Eco-Visio API v2 using `ECO_VISIO_API_KEY`.
+- EC stations and observations are fetched directly from Eco-Visio API v2 using `ECO_VISIO_API_KEYS`.
+- Multiple API keys are supported to combine data from different accounts.
+Sites are deduplicated by `station_id`.
 - Stations are pulled with segment geometry, filtered to the Southwestern Finland polygon, and stored with transformed geometry.
 - Raw traffic is retrieved per station in ≤31-day chunks with rate-limit-aware retries; native granularity (15 min / 1 h) is preserved, and existing aggregation logic handles rollups.
 - Travel modes map to existing columns (bike→P, pedestrian→J, car/motorized→A, bus→B; undefined directions are split evenly between K/P).